navarrew/bubble-OMR/README.md

 2. You will get an output comma-separated file with each student in a row, their answers, and their final score
 3. You can optionally export a pdf of the bubble sheets with circles that visually indicate which bubbles were scored.
 This is useful for diagnosing issues.

-<i>Future versions will add analysis functionality including mean, mode, and per-question analysis.</i>
+<i>Future versions will add analysis functionality including mean, mode, and per-question analysis to determine if a question is well-written.</i>

 ### Example commands: